martina-defaveri/EasyOrder/README.md

 This project is a modular and minimal **Order Management System** based on .NET 9, following best practices for microservice separation.

-Each domain (Products, Categories, Users, Addresses, Orders) is isolated into its own service without direct dependencies between them.
+Each domain (Products, Categories, Users, AddressBook, Orders) is isolated into its own service without direct dependencies between them.

 ---